rancher/docs/content/rancher/v2.x/en/cluster-provisioning/rke-clusters/certificate-rotation/_index.md

 Select **Rotate all Service certificates (keep the same CA)** to rotate all certificates mentioned above

-### Certificate rotation for specific component
+### Certificate rotation for a specific component

-To rotate certificates for only one or more component you can select **Rotate an individual service** and then select one of the components from the drop down menu, this will result in rotating certificate for only this component.
+To rotate certificates for one of the components, expand **Rotate an individual service** and select one of the components from the drop down menu.
+It will result in rotating certificate for only this component.

 ### Certificate rotation for CA

-To rotate Kubernetes CA certificate you can select **Rotate the CA and all Service certificates** option, note that rotating this certificate will trigger rotating all components certificates as well to be signed with the new rotated CA.
+To rotate Kubernetes CA certificate, select **Rotate the CA and all Service certificates** option.
+Note that rotating this certificate will trigger rotating all components' certificates as they need to be signed with the new rotated CA.